parmentelat/apssh/README.md

 # Purpose

-This tool aims at running commands remotely using ssh on a large number of target nodes at once.
+`apssh` is a tool that aims at running commands remotely using `ssh` on a large number of target nodes at once.
 It it thus comparable to [parallel-ssh](https://code.google.com/p/parallel-ssh/) except that it is written on top of `asyncio` and `asyncssh`.

 # Features